 [Tier]

 You are advised to keep a copy.

+You are also encouraged to contact your trade union at the earliest opportunity to enable you to access their support.

 Please be aware that the information will, in normal circumstances, be shared with any person/s complained about.
 Please think carefully about what you write.